7 Customer Retention Rate Statistics For eCommerce Stores

 2) A retention rate below 25% in ecommerce indicates a problem that needs urgent attention

 When an ecommerce store's retention rate falls below 25%, it signals serious underlying issues that require immediate action.
-According to industry experts, this low percentage is a critical threshold that indicates customer retention problems affecting business sustainability.
+Industry experts note this low percentage is a critical threshold that indicates retention problems affecting business sustainability.

 Low retention directly impacts your bottom line.
 Acquiring new customers costs five to seven times more than retaining existing ones, making poor retention an expensive problem for marketers.